Caddy Web Server¶

 # PWA manifest with correct MIME type

-@webmanifest path /app/*.webmanifest
+@webmanifest path /*.webmanifest

 header @webmanifest Content-Type "application/manifest+json"